Habanada Peppers – The Non-Spicy Habanero Variety

 Habanada Pepper Traits

 The habanada pepper is claimed to taste just like a habanero, without any of the heat.
-It mostly lives up to that claim, but we noticed some differences while growing them.
+It mostly lives up to that claim, but I noticed some differences while growing them.

-For one, the habanada plant is slightly less prolific than a standard orange habanero.
-We still got a lot of peppers off of our plants, but the habanero produces more.
+For one, the habanada plant is noticeably less prolific than a standard orange habanero.
+We still got a lot of peppers off of our plants, but a normal hot habanero produces more.

-We also found that the habanada plants were lower and wider, while a standard habanero plant is taller and fuller.
-As a result, the plants were a bit difficult to keep up off of the ground, with leaves tending to droop into the dirt.
-We could likely have done better about pruning low branches early on.
+I also found that habanada plants were lower and wider, while a standard habanero plant is taller and fuller.
+As a result, the plants were a bit difficult to keep up off of the ground, with branches tending to droop into the soil.
+I’d recommend using a tomato cage to keep the plants upright.

 Most of our habanada peppers measured 3-4 inches, while orange habaneros are typically 1-2 inches.
-This gives them more of a bhut jolokia (ghost pepper) shape than a standard habanero, but we can see the resemblance.
+This gives them more of a ghost pepper shape than a standard habanero, but you can still see the resemblance.

-Mazourek also spoke about the plant needing lower nitrogen levels, consistent watering and warm, full sunlight.
+Mazourek also spoke about the plant needing lower nitrogen levels, consistent watering, warmth, and full sunlight.
 With too much nitrogen, most pepper plants can turn into a fruitless bush rather than a bountiful plant.

 Habanada Pepper Flavor

-I love the flavor of orange habanero peppers.
+I love the taste of a fresh orange habanero pepper.
 They are crisp, fruity and floral, without having an overpowering perfume flavor.
 This pungent bite is addictive, and pairs perfectly with the intense heat.

 Main flavor notes:

-• Less aromatic than a habanero (we miss the bite)
+- Less aromatic than a habanero (I miss the bite)

-Our perceived difference in flavor from normal habaneros could be partially due to bias.
-To be honest, we really love hot and spicy peppers.
-However, the habanada’s flavor just feels less rewarding and distinctive than its spicy chinense siblings.
+The difference in flavor from normal habaneros could be partially due to bias (we love hot and spicy peppers).
+However, the habanada’s flavor just feels less rewarding and distinctive than its spicy siblings.

 This doesn’t mean that the flavor isn’t interesting.
-Habanada peppers are totally different from jalapenos, bell peppers, banana peppers and any other common pepper.
+Habanada peppers taste totally different than jalapeños, bell peppers, banana peppers, and any other common pepper.

 Growing Habanada Peppers

 Growing habanada peppers is ultimately the same as growing any other pepper variety.
-The original cultivator did mention that the plants prefer low-fertility soil, so keep the nitrogen levels down.
+The original creator did mention that the plants prefer low-fertility soil, so keep the nitrogen levels in check.

 How Long Until Habanadas Are Ripe?

-Our habanada plants began producing ripe peppers around the same time as our other sweet pepper plants.
-Simply put, habanadas take about 80-90 days to produce ripe peppers after transplanting outdoors.
-This places them somewhere in the middle for grow time of peppers.
+Our habanada plants began producing ripe peppers around the same time as our other hot pepper plants.
+Habanadas take about 90-100 days to produce ripe peppers after transplanting outdoors.
+This is a fairly long growing season, and waiting for them to ripen can feel like a long time.

 Since the habanada is stable, you can also save your seeds and grow them again the following year.
-Or, share the seeds with friends to spread this special pepper to a wider audience.
+Or, share the seeds with friends to spread this special pepper to a other gardeners.

 Other Non-Spicy Pepper Varieties

 If you are looking for more non-spicy peppers to grow, here are a few ideas.
-Some are more common, but we tried to choose interesting varieties for you to grow yourself.
+Some are more common, but I tried to find interesting varieties for you to grow yourself.

 Shishito